 Idiopathic scoliosis is lateral curvature of the spine.
-Diagnosis is clinical and includes spinal x-rays.
+Diagnosis is clinical and includes spinal radiographs.
 Treatment depends on the severity of the curvature.

-Idiopathic scoliosis is the most common form of scoliosis and is present in 2 to 4% of children aged 10 to 16 years.
-Boys and girls are equally affected; however, it is 10 times more likely to progress and require treatment in girls.
+Idiopathic scoliosis refers to lateral curvature of the spine and is the most common form of scoliosis.
+It is present in 1 to 3% of children aged 10 to 16 years (1).
+Boys and girls are equally affected; however, this condition is 10 times more likely to progress (ie, Cobb angle ≥ 30°) and require treatment in girls (2).

-Genetic factors contribute about one third of the risk of disease development.
+Genetic factors may contribute to the risk of disease development.
 Mutations in the CHD7 and MATN1 genes have been implicated in some cases.

 Symptoms and Signs of Idiopathic Scoliosis

-Scoliosis may first be suspected when one shoulder seems higher than the other or when clothes do not hang straight, but it is often detected during routine physical examination.
+Mild scoliosis may be found during a routine physical examination and is usually asymptomatic.
+Scoliosis may first be suspected when one shoulder appears to be higher than the other or when clothes do not hang straight on a child's body, but it is also often detected during routine physical examination.
 Other findings include apparent leg-length discrepancy and asymmetry of the chest wall.

 Patients may initially report fatigue in the lumbar region after prolonged sitting or standing.
 Muscular backaches in areas of strain (eg, in the lumbosacral angle) may follow.